The-bionic-spuds/Our-Amazing-App/README.md

 # Overview
-This amazing app provides user entertainment with some dank memes.
+This amazing app provides user entertainment with some dank memes and funny definitions from Urban Dictionary.
-This app returns a trending meme each time the user enters a word.
+This app returns a trending meme and an "urban" definition of the word each time the user enters a word.

 # Target Audience
 We are targeting those who frequent the internet and use sites filled with memes such as Tumblr or Twitter.
 Most fit the 15-35 age demographic and are both male and female.
 Our audience are typically those who are known as "meme kings", "dank lords", "edge lords", "Norimes", etc.